 Grace Koontz, M.A, LMHCA (They/She)

-I am an independently Licensed Mental Health Counselor in Washington State (LH61510557) and provide counseling for adults and adolescents.
+I am an independently Licensed Mental Health Counselor in Washington State (LH61510557) and provide individual and couple’s counseling for adults (18+).
 I have a Bachelor of Science in Psychology and Child Development from the University of Texas as well as a Masters of Arts in Applied Psychological Sciences from Pacific University.
 I am also a certified clinical trauma specialist.

 Training and Experience